 Note.- If ZZZZ is used, the name and location of the destination aerodrome is to be shown in the Other Information Field (see Field Type 18).

-- This field is to be terminated here in all message types other than ALR, FPL and SPL. - (b) Total estimated elapsed time the total estimated elapsed time.
+This field is to be terminated here in all message types other than ALR, FPL and SPL.

+(b) Total estimated elapsed time

 4 NUMERICS, giving